(Closed) Scholarship Opportunity by A2ii and the InsuResilience Global Partnership

 - Mid-level professional, 5-10 years of experience

-- Has demonstrated the ability to lead people in the organisation
+- Has demonstrated the ability to lead people in the organization

 - Motivated to take on new leadership challenges and opportunities

-- Cultivate and foster an active sponsorship relationship
+- Cultivating and fostering an active sponsorship relationship

 Key requirements for obtaining the scholarship:

-- The applicant insurance regulators need to nominate up to one to two Senior personnel (e.g. directors, deputy directors, senior regulators etc.) and one to two high potential women leaders from their Organisation.
+- The applicant insurance regulators need to nominate up to one to two Senior Officials (male/female/non-binary, e.g., directors, deputy directors, senior regulators) and one to two high–potential women leaders from their Organisation.

 - Preference would be provided to countries from the Vulnerable 20 (V20) Group.

-- Ability to commit to a 16-week long program with multiple virtual touch points.
+- Ability to commit to a 12-week long program with multiple virtual touch points.

-- Willing to engage and contribute to the InsuResilience Global Partnership and A2ii Annual Report on progress including overall feedback on participation of the course.
+- Willingness to engage and contribute to the InsuResilience Global Partnership and A2ii Annual Report on progress including overall feedback on participation of the course.

 What the sponsorship covers:

-The joint A2ii-InsuResilience Global Partnership Secretariat scholarship will cover the program fee for the duration of the Leadership Program, including tuition and one-on-one advisory support for two participants per institution (senior official and high-potential woman leader).
+The joint A2ii-InsuResilience Global Partnership scholarship will cover the program fee (up to $7000) for the duration of the Leadership Program, including tuition and one-on-one advisory support for two participants per institution (senior official and high-potential woman leader).

-Additionally, there may be opportunity to access customised, one on one coaching for policy implementation after the successful completion of the program.
+In addition, there may be opportunity to access customised, one-on-one coaching for policy implementation after the successful completion of the program.

-A2ii and the InsuResilience Global Partnership would like to thank The Federal Ministry of Economic Cooperation and Development (BMZ) and Swiss Development Cooperation (SDC) for their support in making these sponsorships possible.
+A2ii and the InsuResilience Global Partnership would like to thank the Climate Finance Division in Global Affairs Canada, the German Federal Ministry of Economic Cooperation and Development (BMZ), and the Swiss Development Cooperation (SDC) for their support in making these scholarships possible.